aralroca/etiketai/README.md

 Although we think that [labelImg](https://github.com/tzutalin/labelImg) is a good alternative, there are certain root problems that we are trying to solve with this project:

+- **Available in all devices**.
+Being a web application makes it accessible from any device.
+Even tablets, mobiles.
 - **No instalation required**.
-This way it is a tool that can be used from any device without any dependency.
+It speeds up the start, as it does not require installation and has no dependency on your operating system.
+Only the browser.
 - **Automatic updates**.
 You will always have the latest version available.
 - **Security**: no file on your system is directly manipulated.
 So there is the security layer of your browser to import/save files.
 - **Beginner friendly**.
 We want it to be a more beginner-friendly process without losing flexibility.
 To start, you only need to open a browser with any device.